Creating Visual Studio 2005 and 2008 Setup Projects for ASP.NET 2.0, 3.0 & 3.5 Applications and UltiDev Cassini Web Server

 Invoking Cassini's Custom Installer Class for Application Registration/Unregistration

-- Next step is to hookup installer class located in UltiDevCassiniServerConfiguration to your setup project's custom installer actions, which will register and unregister your ASP.NET application with Cassini during installation and uninstallation.
+Next step is to hook up installer class located in UltiDevCassiniServerConfiguration to your setup project's custom installer actions, which will register and unregister your ASP.NET application with Cassini during installation and uninstallation.

 Start with creating Install, Rollback and Uninstall custom actions in the Setup project, pointing to the UltiDevCassiniServerConfiguration.dll you've just added.
 To do that switch to the Custom Actions View of the Setup project and right-click on Install, Rollback and Uninstall actions and select Add Custom Action menu.
 In the Select Item dialog navigate to the Application Folder\Bin folder and select UltiDevCassiniServerConfiguration.dll for each custom action:

+Rename custom actions from UltiDevCasiniServerConfiguration.dll to something more meaningful.
 The result will look like this:

 At this point you hooked up Cassini's installer class to setup project's custom installer actions.
 Now you just need to pass application's registration information to the Cassini Configuration module.
 "Install" action requires several parameters, while Rollback and Uninstall steps require only one parameter - application ID.
 Application ID should be a unique GUID.
 You can either generate a new GUID using MS Guidegen.exe utility, or better, just reuse an UpgradeCode of your setup project.
-To get UpgradeCode value of your setup project, bring up Setup project's properties:

-To specify application ID for Rollback action, select UltiDevCassiniServerConfiguration.dll under Rollback bin and set CustomActionData property value to /AppID="<your application ID>":
+To specify application ID for Rollback action, select UltiDevCassiniServerConfiguration.dll under Rollback bin and set CustomActionData property value to /AppID="[UpgradeCode]":

 Then repeat the same for the Uninstall action.
 CustomActionData values for Rollback and Uninstall steps should be identical.